Skip to main content Skip to main content

 Not investment advice.
 Educational reading.
 See Disclaimer.

-The Greeks are sensitivity measures that tell you how an option’s price will change in response to different market conditions.
-Delta and Theta are the two most important for beginners.
+The Greeks are sensitivity measures that tell you how an option's price will change in response to different market conditions.
+There are four at the literacy level — Delta, Theta, Gamma, and Vega.
+Delta and Theta matter most day to day, but a complete picture needs all four.

 Quiz · 5 questions ↓